 Throughout February we will be supporting Football v Homophobia's Month of action.

-Proud Baggies will join Pride in Football and fellow LGBT+ Supporters' Groups at Pride in London on Saturday 7th July.
+Proud Baggies will join Pride in Football and fellow LGBTQ+ Supporters' Groups at Pride in London on Saturday 7th July.

-We will be representing West Bromwich Albion and it's LGBT+ Community at Birmingham Pride 2018 on Saturday May 26th.
+We will be representing West Bromwich Albion and it's LGBTQ+ Community at Birmingham Pride 2018 on Saturday May 26th.